ampotos/dynStruct/README.md

 ### Edits saving
 All edits are saved in the serialized file if any (work with files give with args -o and -p).

+### Know issue
+The web interface is run via the same script than the structure recovery, so thay the web interface have the same issue than the structure recovery.